MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ## Define a data set

 Before you define a business process, you need to select the data set that's applicable to that process.
-For example, you might want to answer this question: “How do our sales reps interact with their customers?”
+For example, you might want to answer this question: "How much time does our sales team spend in sales pipeline activities?"

-You start by limiting the data set for your query by keeping only the organizational data that applies to the analysis &ndash; in this case, meetings that were organized by people in Sales.
+You start by limiting the data set for your query by keeping only the organizational data that applies to the analysis &ndash; in this case, meetings that were attended by at least one sales representative.

 To define a data set, use the following procedure: